kenchoong/setel2/README.md

 **My 2 cents**

 Basically this is Serverless but all the work you need to do it yourself. 😂😊 By the way, this archeriture super fun to work with.
-Unfortunately I have to stop for now for this repo.
+Thats a lot more to explore, unfortunately I have to stop for now for this repo.
 Anyway, learned A TON and prepared myself.
 Hopefully will go in a enginering playground which have a good product and good culture to work on this, one day.

 Whoever that read this, thanks for reading, I wish you well.
 Bye for now. ✌😂😊